keboola/connection-docs/transformations/r/binary.md

 |  ...             |                       |       |

 The table contains some observed values of customers who visited the shop.
 Now, let's find out how much time a customer with 40 items in their basket will spend in the shop.
-Create another table (`cashier-data-predict`) like the following ([full table](/transformations/r/cashier-data-predict.csv)):
+Create another table (`cashier-data-predict`) like the following one ([full table](/transformations/r/cashier-data-predict.csv)):

 | number_of_items  |
 |------------------|